 The best way to get around is by walking or by taking the subway.
 Purchase a reloadable Metro Card at any subway station.
 NYC’s subway system is convenient and cost effective.
-You can get anywhere you need to go via the subway and borough transit lines, while avoiding the worst of NYC’s traffic gridlock.
+You can get anywhere you need to go via the subway and borough transit lines.
+The bonus?
+Avoiding the worst of NYC’s traffic gridlock.

-Buy a CityPASS if you’re going to visit the city’s major attractions like the Met Museum, Natural History Museum, Empire State Building, 9-11 Memorial, Top of the Rock, and the Intrepid Air, Sea and Space Museum.
+Buy a CityPASS if you’re going to visit many of the city’s major attractions.
+It’s one of our favorite travel hacks, as the NYC CityPASS includes entry to the Met Museum, Natural History Museum, Empire State Building, 9-11 Memorial, Top of the Rock, and the Intrepid Air, Sea and Space Museum.
 It will save you money and help you skip the long ticket lines.